epfl-ada/ada-2024-project-adattatori/README.md

 ├── environment.yml             <- File for installing python dependencies
 └── README.md
 ```
-In the 'utils' folder there are 3 files: 'data_utils.py' contains the functions that can be applied to the dataset to format it in a usable shape; 'evaluation_utils.py' contains the functions used to plot the results.
+In the 'utils' folder there are 2 files: 'data_utils.py' contains the functions that can be applied to the dataset to format it in a usable shape; 'evaluation_utils.py' contains the functions used to plot the results and to perform statistical tests.
 In the 'tests' folder we added all the analysis and explorations that we performed.
 The 'result.ipynb' main file consists for now of the exploratory data analysis that has been performed in the scope of milestone 2.
 In 'environment.yml' file there are all the python dependicies needed to run our code.
+In the `data` folder there are two files: `dataloader.py` contains the data loading functions; `std_extraction.ipynb` contains the workflow to obtain the STDs dataset that we use also in the principal notebook.
+The `scripts` folder contains the `rdkit_extraction.py` file, that contains some useful methods to leverage the RDKit library for our analyses

 ## Proposed timeline